aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

 # Get started using the lab environment

-The following steps should be completed before getting started with any of the labs in this repository.
-Not all steps may apply to all students or environments.

-This lab contains the following tasks:

-1. Prepare the lab environment

-## 1. Prepare the lab environment

 Before you can use the resources in the lab environment, you need to complete a few steps.

 If you are attending a formal event, such as a workshop or other training, your instructor will provide specific guidance on how to start.
 Typically you will be provided an AWS account through a platform called **Event Engine**, and the lab environment has already been deployed in that account for you.
 Click on option **1.)** below.